 Overall quality.
 Is the project clearly defined and described?
-Is there a clear benefit to student’s educational experience and/or teacher capacity?
+Is there a clear benefit to student’s educational experience and outcomes?
 Is the goal and benefit clearly defined?

 Replication/Scalability/Sustainability: Could the project be repeated in another setting?
 Is there potential for growth of this idea?
 Can the project continue to develop after the grant?

-Innovation: Are new methods or ideas included in the explanation?
-Are the project activities engaging and interesting?
+Innovation: Are the project activities engaging and interesting?
 Are there creative elements to the project?
-Can the ideas be viewed as transformative?

 Impact: Is the anticipated impact clear?
 Are the benefits clearly defined?
 How many students will be impacted?